 (b) Requiring a bidder to demonstrate its financial ability to perform the contract, as provided in subsection (1)(a) of this rule.
-In exercising this right, the Department shall notify the apparent successful bidder in writing to submit such documentation as the Department deems necessary to complete a thorough evaluation of the bidder's financial ability; and
+In exercising this right, DAS Central Purchasing shall notify the apparent successful bidder in writing to submit such documentation as DAS Central Purchasing deems necessary to complete a thorough evaluation of the bidder's financial ability; and

-(c) By submitting a bid, a bidder authorizes the Department to request any credit report information that the Department deems necessary to investigate and evaluate whether a bidder is sufficiently financially responsible to perform the contract(s).
+(c) By submitting a bid, a bidder authorizes DAS Central Purchasing to request any credit report information that DAS Central Purchasing deems necessary to investigate and evaluate whether a bidder is sufficiently financially responsible to perform the contract(s).

-(3) If a bidder fails to promptly supply, or have supplied, information requested by the Department during its responsibility investigation, such failure shall be grounds for a finding of nonresponsibility.
+(3) If a bidder fails to promptly supply, or have supplied, information requested by DAS Central Purchasing during its responsibility investigation, such failure shall be grounds for a finding of nonresponsibility.

-(4) A responsible proposer is one who has the attributes, qualities or capabilities of a responsible bidder as set forth in subsections (1)(a) through (g) of this rule.
-The Department has the right, as set forth in section (2) of this rule, to make such investigations as necessary to determine whether a proposer is responsible.
+(4) A responsible proposer is one who has the attributes, qualities or capabilities of a responsible bidder as set forth in (1)(a) through (g) of this rule.
+DAS Central Purchasing has the right, as set forth in (2) of this rule, to make such investigations as necessary to determine whether a proposer is responsible.